-You may use this filing status if married as of December 31, 2007, and you elect to file a separate claim.
+You may use this filing status if married as of December 31, 2009, and you elect to file a separate claim.

-If you are filing a separate claim, check the box on line 6 and enter your spouse's name in the space provided.
-Also enter your spouse's SSN in the space provided.
+If you are filing a separate claim, check the box on line 6 and enter your spouse's name and SSN on the second box 1.